What is Coaching?

 The professional relationship is built on trust – that the coach supports the client in their success objectives without judgment.

 The above is my personal definition of a life coach.
-But if that sounds too vague or simple, here's the broader version of what I do:
+But if that sounds too vague or simple, here's the broader version of what I do.

-- Achieving your own definition of holistic personal and professional success.
+- Reaching your definition of holistic success.

-- Following your purpose and passion with a big-picture vision.
+- Following your purpose and big-picture vision.

-Because you are the expert in your life, my work is to come along and professionally support you with your intentions using my signature G.O.A.L.S methodology.
+So, my work is to come along and professionally support you with your vision using my signature G.O.A.L.S. methodology.

 OR SHARE YOUR THOUGHTS BELOW.